 - Its flavor is sweet and has a strong cooling effect.

-- It’s most commonly used in Thai dishes, Middle Eastern cuisine, served with lamb, paired with chocolate, and served in cocktails.
+- It’s most commonly used in Thai dishes and Middle Eastern cuisine, served with lamb, paired with chocolate, and served in cocktails.

-- Ideas for how to use it: served with watermelon, homemade mojitos, mint chocolate shake or smoothie, fresh spring rolls.
+- Ideas for how to use it: served with watermelon, homemade mojitos, mint chocolate shake/smoothie, in tea, or salad.

 - Pro tip: clapping mint leaves between your hands activates the natural oils in the leaves and will help bring out its flavor and aroma.